 Imaging Tests for Staging

 Imaging techniques help in determining the extent of cancer and its spread in the body, MRI scans, bone scans, CT and PET scans are different imaging techniques that are helpful.
 Staging is based on the aggressiveness of cancer spread to lymph nodes, different organs and distant locations in the body.
 The evaluation of results obtained from PR, ER and HER2 tests and the lymph nodes removed after surgery are helpful in staging breast cancer.
-The initial or the lowest stage is stage I, and the subsequent stages are stage II, stage III and the stage IV – which is the highest stage (In this stage the breast cancer has metastasized – cancer spreads to distant organs of the body).
+The initial or the lowest stage is the stage I, and the subsequent stages are stage II, stage III and the stage IV – which is the highest stage (In this stage the breast cancer has metastasized – cancer spreads to distant organs of the body).

 What are the treatment modalities for triple-negative breast cancer?

-Triple-Negative breast cancer is usually treated by surgery, chemotherapy or radiation therapy.
+This type of cancer is usually treated by surgery, chemotherapy or radiation therapy.

 There are two procedures (surgical therapies for breast cancer): lumpectomy – It is a breast-conserving surgery (only small part or partial removal of the breast is done); Mastectomy – In this type of procedure complete breast is removed due to the spread of cancer throughout the breast tissues.